akashnimare/simple-electron-boilerplate/readme.md

 # simple-electron-boilerplate

-> The aim of this boilerplate is to provide basic electron features which are required for most of the desktop app.
+> The aim of this boilerplate is to provide basic electron features which are required in every desktop app.

 ```